 Tradition and culture are preserved and treasured on Oahu.
 It offers a multitude of cultural attractions and events suitable for even the most discriminating tastes.
 Whether your tastes are classical or contemporary, sophisticated or down-to-earth, world renowned or culturally local, Oahu's arts and culture rival the best in the country.

 Farmers' markets are a great place to meet local people, listen to local music, try local food and buy local products.
 There are several farmers' markets worth a visit on Oahu.
-One of the best is Farmlovers at Haleiwa, held every Thursday from 2:00 PM to 6:00 PM (7:00 PM in the summer) at Waimea Valley on Oahu's North Shore.
-Not only is the market worth a visit, so are Waimea Valley and the rest of the North Shore.
-It would make a great day trip if you're not staying in the area.
+One of the best is the Kapi'olani Community College Farmers' Market located on Diamond Head Road in Waikiki.

 USS Arizona Memorial